-Osteoarthritis (OA) causes inflammation in the joints and the breakdown and gradual loss of joint cartilage.
-As the cartilage wears down, a person experiences pain and difficulty with movement.
+Osteoarthritis (OA) causes joint inflammation and stiffness.
+As the condition progresses, there is a breakdown and gradual loss of joint cartilage.
+When the cartilage wears down, a person may experience pain and difficulty with movement.

 When symptoms develop, they can include: